Aquanty/rtd-hgs/docs/source/index.rst

    quantity between the last successful simulation time and the one being computed.

--  **Target change:** The targeted or expected change in the specified quantity over a single timestep as specified in the ``debug.control`` file (see Appendix :ref:`app:runtime_debug` ).
-For example, in the case of head, it would be the command Head change target.
+-  | **Target change:** The targeted or expected change in the specified quantity over a single timestep as specified in the ``debug.control`` file (see Appendix :ref:
+   | ).
+For example, in the case of head, it would be the command Head
+     change target.

 -  **Dt multiplier:** The ratio of **Max. change** to **Target change** for the specified quantity.